drnlvs/da-fin-protheus-report/README.md

 ## Motivation
-There was a need for a financial report with data coming from the **ERP Protheus of TOTVS®** that included accounts payable, receivable and the bank balance and sent via email.
+There was a need for a financial report with data coming from the **ERP Protheus of TOTVS®** that included accounts payable, receivable and the bank balance, then send everything by email.
 Also due to the organization's needs, the total bank balance would be reported weekly in a spreadsheet, so that other balances could be entered as necessary and the report would show two views, one weekly and the other general with 60 days ahead (configurable).